qchenevier/MBA_memoire/doc/quotes.md

 Companies that have taken leadership positions in their industries in the last decade typically have done so by narrowing their business focus, not broadening it, in line with one of three value disciplines: operational excellence, customer intimacy, or product leadership [@Treacy1993].

 - Operational excellence means providing customers with reliable products or services at competitive prices and delivered with minimal diﬃculty or inconvenience [@Treacy1993].
-- Customer intimacy means segmenting and targeting markets precisely and then tailoring oﬀerings to match exactly the demands of those niches [@Treacy1993].
+- Customer intimacy means segmenting and targeting markets precisely and then tailoring offerings to match exactly the demands of those niches [@Treacy1993].
-- Product leadership means oﬀering customers leading-edge products and services that consistently enhance the customer's use [@Treacy1993].
+- Product leadership means offering customers leading-edge products and services that consistently enhance the customer's use [@Treacy1993].

 Companies that push the boundaries of one value discipline while meeting industry standards in the other two gain such a lead that competitors find it hard to catch up.
 Leaders have aligned their entire operating model-that is, the company's culture, business processes, management systems, and computer platforms to serve one value discipline [@Treacy1993].